SVF-tools/WebSVF/README.md

 For a quick introduction to the latest addition in WebSVF 4.0, the CodeGPT panel, please have a watch of this video: https://www.youtube.com/watch?v=Gf6vAyzOlJ0
+The new feature allows users to communicate with OpenAI's GPT 3.5-Turbo engine, and attach any of their files present on the site!

 To see the new features of WebSVF 5.0, please have a watch of this video:
 ## First Iteration WebSVF 5.0